Sauna stress relief is easy to realize once you have experienced this form of relaxation a few times.

 Several studies show that sauna stress benefits are real.

-For example, in a group of patients with heart failure, depression symptoms lifted with repeated heat therapy [R].
+For example, in a group of patients with heart failure, depression symptoms were lifted with repeated heat therapy [R].

 In people with rheumatoid arthritis or ankylosing spondylitis, sauna use improved a sense of well-being and reduced pain levels [R].